Model illustrating sustainable architectural features and functions

 See more illustrations of the SUSTAINABLE ARCHITECTURE MODEL on this channel (YouTube): William van Zyl

-LED Lights in context of the world’s energy use: Sustainable Architecture
+LED Lights in context of the world’s energy use: Sustainable Architecture (text from YouTube below)

 Description: Overview of the progression from incandescent lights to LED lights (light emitting diodes) and the saving of power (sustainable architecture).
 Focus is on solar (photovoltaic) power, wind power, batteries, and LED lights as a renewable source of energy in a sustainable architectural context.
 Statics of the world’s consumption of fossil fuels, the lifespan of LEDs, and the world’s use of renewable energy are discussed.

 Renewable energy, fossil fuels, LED lights, light emitting diodes, photovoltaic panels, wind power, 12-volt batteries, dynamo, incandescent light, spiral fluorescent light, lifespan, spiral fluorescent lamp, magnets, armature, sustainable architecture.